SUSTAINABILITY IN RESTAURANTS

 Ice and water in prep (cleaning vegetables) is collected and used on our pot plants

-Removed our ice machine and make ice by trays (read about ice machines in Silo UK’s book).
+Removed our ice machine and make ice by trays (READ: about waste in ice machines in Silo UK’s book).

 We have not resolved commercial dishwashers as high water users